-Somerset’s Avalon Marshes is a landscape of rich resources, not of coal and iron but of food, peat and water.
+Somerset’s Avalon Marshes’ landscape is perhaps best known for peat and water.
 These give the marshes their special character and have left a wonderful legacy of history and archaeology.
 For thousands of years people have been drawn to the area; once for food, fuel and safety; now for relaxation, wildlife and heritage.

 Water creates richness: fish, wildfowl, lush vegetation, a means of transport and security.
 Early man exploited these riches and based themselves not only on the dry islands of the marshes and the adjoining hills but also in lake villages.
 Between these dry areas was a landscape of open water, reedswamp and wet woodland.
 As each succession of vegetation died layers of peat were formed.
 Over time the landscape changed and huge raised bogs formed.
 These wet landscapes were difficult to cross so early man set to work and built wooden trackways, the most famous of which is the Sweet Track.